MikeGriffinReborn/EntitySpaces/README.md

 }
 ```

-Yep, you can actually select only the columns you desire and the SQL is extremely lean.
+Notice that the SQL is extremely lean.

 **NOTE**: InnerJoin is used above, also supported are RightJoin, LeftJoin, CrossJoin, and FullJoin.